This post may contain affiliate links. Please read our disclosure policy.

 - Watch this Ted Talk on Ending Hunger Now

 - Watch this Ted Talk on What We’re Getting Wrong in the Fight to End Hunger

 - Share the Free Meals Finder – This tool helps anyone find free, healthy meals being served in their community.

 I hope you have a wonderful holiday with your friends and family.
-I hope that we can share and send meals during this difficult time for some families that may be experiencing food insecurity.
+I hope that you can share and send meals to some families that may be experiencing food insecurity.
 If you have ways you have helped or any resources that you would like to share, I would love to hear from you!